jeremydouglass/processingpy_import_examples/README.md

 3. In Processing, create a new Python Mode sketch.

 The new sketch can now use `import mymodule` to access the module even without a local copy in its directory.

+## Creating new sketches

+The blank sketch template offers a new blank Processing.py sketch under version control.
+Clone / fork / download it -- or use the `new_processingpy_sketch.sh` shell script to quickly create a new blank Processing.py sketch under git version control with a unique name.
+Usage from the command line:

+	new_processingpy_sketch.sh MySketchFolderName

+This will create a new git repo `MySketchFolderName` and populate it with a sketch template `MySketchFolderName.pyde`.

 ----------